muses-code-js/express-workshop-2/_challenges/challenge2.md

 2. It will be a DELETE request
 3. You'll need to use route parameters to indicate which post is to be deleted
 4. `Array.filter()` is an easy way to remove items from an array
+5. Don't forget you can use `console.log()` to check the values of variables.

 ## Solution